-Drill 7 · Multiple Choice · Unit 2: Freedom, Enslavement, and Resistance
+Drill 7 ยท Multiple Choice ยท Unit 2: Freedom, Enslavement, and Resistance

-AP African American Studies: African Explorers and the Slave Trade: Origins — Drill 7 is a Multiple Choice practice drill covering Unit 2: Freedom, Enslavement, and Resistance.
+AP African American Studies: African Explorers and the Slave Trade: Origins (Drill 7) is a Multiple Choice practice drill covering Unit 2: Freedom, Enslavement, and Resistance.
 It contains 5 original questions created by Brian Stewart, a Barron's test prep author with over 20 years of tutoring experience.

 AP African American Studies practice questions on the origins of the transatlantic slave trade, African explorers in the Americas, West African departure zones, and early resistance.
 AP exam prep aligned to Unit 2 of the College Board CED.